w3c/wai-curricula/content/designer/multimedia-and-animations.md

 {% include excol.html type="middle" %}

-**Caution**: Blinking and flashing content can put some people at risk, including yourself.
-Let students know before showing blinking and flashing content.
-Ensure students understand the risks.
-Communicate to students with enough time when you plan to show flashing content.
-For example, tell them in advance when the session dealing with blinking and flashing content will take place.
-Give students the possibility to privately opt out of being exposed to blinking and flashing content.
+Discuss different types of moving content, including carousels and animations.
+Present methods to avoid distractions, seizures, physical reactions, and unpredictable keyboard focus management caused by moving content.
+For example, support for pausing, stopping, or hiding moving content, as well as minimizing blinking and flashing when possible.

-Show moving content, such as carousels and animations.
-Present methods to avoid distractions, seizures and physical reactions, and unpredictable keyboard focus management caused by moving content.
-For example, support for pausing, stopping, or hiding moving content, as well as using flashing that is below the accepted ratios when possible.
+**Caution**: Blinking and flashing content can put people at risk.
+Let students know with enough time if you plan to show examples.
+Ensure students understand the risks and can privately opt out of being exposed to this content.

 #### Learning Outcomes for Topic